liang924/NTN/Paper Review Template/frame comparison.md

 **PRB(Physical Resource Block)** --	A group of 12 subcarriers × 14 OFDM symbols.
 It is the fundamental unit of resource allocation for data transmission and reception.
 Shown as blue blocks.

+**BWP(Bandwidth Part)** -- The entire bandwidth is divided into several parts, so that the UE (User Equipment) doesn't have to process the whole bandwidth at once, but only focuses on a specific portion of it.

 ### Comparison: 5G NTN Frame vs. DVB-S2X Super-frame vs. DVB-RCS2 Super-frame

 | Aspect                     | **5G NTN (NR Frame)**                                                                 | **DVB‑S2X Super-frame**                                                   | **DVB‑RCS2 Super-frame**                                                    |